 Option Description

 Mappings The mappings file to upload.
 The file should be a CSV file.
-(The size of the file can be up to 100k rows.)
+(The siz can be up to 100k rows.)

 The format of the file is:

-Original value, Mapped value
+Original value,Mapped value

 For example:

 Chicago, Area_1

 Default Value A default mapping value to use if no mapping value is found in the mappings file for a particular input value.